White House asks 9 universities to sign agreement to ensure access to grants and other federal benefits

 A copy of the letter sent to universities obtained by CBS News notes that schools that agree to the compact will receive "allowance for increased overhead payments where feasible, substantial and meaningful federal grants, and other federal partnerships."

-The letter is signed by Mailman; Secretary of Education Linda McMahon; and Vincent Haley, director of the White House's Domestic Policy Council.
+The letter is signed by Mailman; Secretary of Education Linda McMahon; and Vince Haley, director of the White House's Domestic Policy Council.
+It asks for written comments from the universities by "no later than October 20."

+"After receiving feedback, schools that show clear alignment and a strong readiness to champion this effort will be invited to the White House to finalize language and be initial signatories," the letter says.
+"We are aiming to have a signed agreement by no later than November 21, 2025."

 The Department of Education did not respond to CBS News' request for comment.